 This guide is intended to provide Canadian financial planners with our best estimates of future asset class returns and volatilities to produce financial projections for their clients.
-We assume that investors hold a broadly diversified portfolio of publicly traded Canadian fixed-income and global equity, including developed and emerging markets.
+This document assumes that investors hold a broadly diversified portfolio of publicly traded Canadian fixed-income and global equity, including developed and emerging markets.
 These estimates are valid uniquely in the context of an investor who purposely avoids concentration in one or a few securities or sectors.
 Our investment horizon is 30 years.
 Key inputs are highlighted in green for the Naviplan financial planning software users.
-We also have added an appendix to provide users of Naviplan with data presented in a more user-friendly format.
-A detailed explanation of how PWL estimates financial planning assumptions is provided by our methodology guide.
+We have also added an appendix to provide Naviplan users with data presented in a more user-friendly format.